Introduction

 This pattern can also be understood through a behavioral lens.
 In the classic work on myopic loss aversion, Shlomo Benartzi and Richard Thaler showed that the combination of loss aversion and frequent evaluation makes investors more sensitive to short-term declines and therefore more likely to avoid risk even when the horizon is long.
 In practical terms, this helps explain why so many people treat temporary fluctuation as a greater threat than the structural risk of failing to accumulate enough.
 The problem is not only financial; it is cognitive.
 The visible pain of a downturn usually feels more urgent than the silent erosion of years of uncaptured growth.

 For many women, this distortion can become even stronger because risk is experienced less as an abstract game and more as a concrete possibility of compromising stability, care, and continuity.
 That makes sense.
 But if caution is not turned into strategy, it can stop protecting and start limiting.
 A portfolio built only to avoid immediate discomfort runs the risk of failing to answer the real challenge of the long term: growing enough to sustain economic autonomy, retirement, and future room for choice.
-Morningstar argued in 2025 that the secret to successful long-term investing lies in gaining market exposure while reducing everything that drags on performance; among those drags, excessive permanence in unproductive positions may weigh more than many investors realize.
+Successful long-term investing depends on gaining suitable market exposure while reducing avoidable drags such as excessive costs, unnecessary trading, poor diversification, and years of delay.

 There is also an important structural dimension here: excessive caution usually requires a fantasy of the ideal moment.
 The investor does not enter because she waits for greater clarity, a better price, a more comfortable environment, or absolute confidence.
 But that combination rarely arrives in full.
 When the strategy depends on too much certainty in order to begin, wealth can spend years on hold.
 And wealth on hold is not neutral wealth.
 It is wealth subject to the opportunity cost of time, inflation, and the absence of compounding.

-That is why excessive caution can turn into its own form of financial risk.
+Excessive caution can therefore become its own form of financial risk.
 Not because prudence is wrong, but because prudence without structure can trap the investor in a protection that protects the present while weakening the future.
 The central point is not to abandon safety.
 It is to prevent the search for absolute safety from blocking the very construction of wealth.

 Why the greatest loss usually lies in the years of compounding that are lost, not just in short-term volatility

 When long-term investing is repeatedly postponed, the most important loss does not always appear on the screen as a decline.
 It appears in the years that are no longer compounding.
-Morningstar highlighted in 2025 that the great secret of long-term success is maintaining market exposure and reducing what drags on performance.
+Long-term results depend not only on return, but also on maintaining exposure, controlling avoidable costs, and preserving the years available for compounding.
 Among the biggest drags, losing time is often one of the quietest and most expensive, because compounded growth needs duration in order to gain strength.
 The problem is not only starting late; it is allowing wealth to spend years without the structure that makes reinvestment, gradual expansion, and consistent accumulation possible.

 This mechanism helps reorganize the perception of risk.
 Short-term volatility is visible and uncomfortable, but it tends to be episodic within a diversified and sustained strategy.
 The years without compounding, by contrast, represent the definitive absence of a process that cannot simply be “recovered” later.
 The more growth depends on time, the more expensive it becomes to waste time waiting for a perfect scenario.
 That is why Chapter 6 prepares the natural transition to Chapter 7: even before discussing compound interest in greater depth, it is already clear that the greatest cost of delay is not merely missing a specific rally, but weakening the entire engine of accumulation.